-- 3.7 Scottish Government grant settlements fall short of the resources needed to sustain core services.
-This core funding shortfall, combined with inflation pressures, pay awards and demographic pressures arising from a continued increasing ageing population of over 75's, increasing population of 0-15 age group and at a time when there are rising customer expectations poses a significant challenge for the Council. - 3.8 The Scottish Budget was announced on 15 December 2022.
+3.7 Scottish Government grant settlements fall short of the resources needed to sustain core services.
+This core funding shortfall, combined

+- with inflation pressures, pay awards and demographic pressures arising from a continued increasing ageing population of over 75's, increasing population of 0-15 age group and at a time when there are rising customer expectations poses a significant challenge for the Council. - 3.8 The Scottish Budget was announced on 15 December 2022.
 The first version of the Local Government Finance circular was published on 20 December 2022 with subsequent revisions received late December 2022 and further revisions published in Q4 January 2023.
-Work is ongoing to determine the impact of the Scottish Budget and convert the cash figures contained within to real term figures and align to Midlothian's position. - 3.9 Included knowns within the Scottish Budget are changes to the way that Non Domestic Rate Revaluation Appeals are handled, as well as a range of non-recurring commitments such as Scottish Child Bridging Payment and interim Care Funding; and a range of new commitments for 2023/24. - 3.10 There are still unknowns within the Scottish Budget with a number of areas that remain to be confirmed following discussions between CoSLA and Scottish Government including Free School Meals, Early Learning and Childcare, Teachers Pay and other items that all play a significant part in informing the Council's short and medium term financial strategy. - 3.11 It is clear however that the Local Government Funding is reducing significantly in real terms. - 3.12 The scale of the financial challenge continues to be reported to Business Transformation Steering Group and Council (with the most recent financial position to be reported to a Special Council meeting on 31 January 2023).
+Work is ongoing to determine the impact of the Scottish Budget and convert the cash figures contained within to real term figures and align to Midlothian's position. - 3.9 Local Government Funding is reducing significantly in real terms. - 3.10 The scale of the financial challenge continues to be reported to Business Transformation Steering Group and Council.
 Discussions on proposals to inform the Medium Term Financial Strategy are ongoing.
 Balancing the budget for future years will require cross party support and agreement to identify sustainable solutions.
-Due to the current uncertainty and lack of a revised Medium Term Financial Strategy this issue remains Critical through Q3.